-To make things easier for myself, I decide to take a ferry that would take us to Ireland in 1 trip.
-And Port de Cherbourg was the shortest point for me to do this crossing in one time.
+To make things easier for myself, I decided to take a ferry that would take us to Ireland in 1 trip.
+And Port de Cherbourg was the shortest point for me to do this crossing at one time.

 I do like peaceful places and always try to find places that are less known.
 Which does make it more difficult in and around the Normandy area.

-However, I find a campground literally 200 meters from the sea, which is quietly hidden: ‘Camping du Fort Samson’.
-From there we can walk to the harbor of Grandcamp-Maisy.
+However, I found a campground literally 200 meters from the sea, which is quietly hidden: ‘Camping du Fort Samson’.
+From there you can easily drive to the harbor of Grandcamp-Maisy.

 Although this village has less than 1700 inhabitants, it is the 2nd largest fishing port in Calvados.

 It feels very nostalgic and you feel a bit like being transported back to just before the 2nd World War (old architectural heritage of farms and churches to discover, the castle ruins, etc….) a super varied landscape that turns a beautiful golden yellow in late April when the rapeseed flowers lushly brighten the area.

 Not to mention the cute pier in wood or the one partly in concrete … both just invite you to create the perfect vacation picture.

 Since the temperature at night was still flirting with temperatures just below freezing.
 I was pleased with the choice of campsite.
 This allowed us to keep the temperature in the rooftop tent around 15°C at night with an electric fire and also kept the moisture out.